-Upon the completion of this offering, based on shares outstanding as of December 31, 2017, our executive officers, directors, holders of five percent or more of our ordinary shares and their respective affiliates will beneficially own in the aggregate approximately % of our outstanding ordinary shares.
-The ownership percentage disclosed above does not reflect the purchase of any ordinary shares in this offering by these holders.
+Upon the completion of this offering, based on shares outstanding as of March 31, 2018, our executive officers, directors, holders of 5% or more of our ordinary shares and their respective affiliates will beneficially own in the aggregate approximately 70.0% of our outstanding ordinary shares, including shares such holders have agreed to purchase in this offering.
 As a result of their share ownership, these holders may have the ability to influence our management and policies and will be able to significantly affect the outcome of matters requiring shareholder approval such as elections of directors, amendments of our organizational documents or approvals of any merger, sale of assets or other major corporate transaction.
-This may prevent or discourage unsolicited acquisition proposals or offers for our ordinary shares that you may feel are in your best interest as one of our shareholders.
+This may prevent or discourage unsolicited acquisition proposals or offers for our ordinary shares that our shareholders may feel are in their best interest.